QubesOS/qubes-doc/UserFaq.md

 Yes you can.
 You can even run a netvm but, of course, you will not benefit from DMA protection for driver domains.
 So, on a system without VT-d, everything should work the same, but there is no real security benefit of having a separate netvm, as the attacker can always use a simple DMA attack to go from netvm to Dom0.

+**But still, all the other Qubes security mechanisms, such as AppVM separation, work as usual, and you still end up with a significantly secure OS, much more secure then Windows, Mac, or Linux, even if you don't have VT-d'''**

 The above is in theory -- in practice, if you have a broken network card driver and try to run it in a netvm on a system without VT-d, it might crash your system.
 This might happen e.g. if the driver is not properly using DMA-API.

 ### Q: Can I use AMD-v instead of VT-x?